-For some children, those dreams are interrupted and sometimes shattered, by a cancer diagnosis.
+For some children, their dreams are interrupted and sometimes shattered, by a cancer diagnosis.

-As part of our Childhood Cancer Awareness Month campaign this year, we asked children and young people with cancer what they want to be when they grow up.
+As part of our Childhood Cancer Awareness Month, we asked children and young people with cancer what they want to be when they grow up.
 Here you can see some of the hopes and dreams these children have for their future, and find out more about their stories.

 Will you help us spread awareness of childhood cancer by sharing these stories?
 Help us throughout September by sharing using the hashtag #WhenIGrowUpCCAM across all social media channels.